-Milwaukee News Roundup: July 7, 2023
+Milwaukee News Roundup for July 28th, 2023

 Another week is in the books, complete with new horrors and challenges and advancements into the never-before.
 From Washington, D.C. to Milwaukee, the people at